llpeterson/fleet-aiab/README.md

 on a node using Fleet.
 It is intended to serve as an example of how Fleet can be used to install and configure the Aether software stack.

-On GitHub, create a public fork of this repo and make the following changes:
+On GitHub, first create a public fork of this repo.
+The reason for this step is that Fleet is a GitOps-based tool: you will point Fleet at your forked repo and your installation will be driven from the contents of your repo.
+If you make changes to your repo then they will be automatically reflected on your AiaB node.

-* Edit the `deploy-2.*.yaml` files and replace the `repo:` with the name of your cloned repo.

-* In each of the `aether-2.*` directories, edit the file `sd-core-5g/sd-core-5g-values.yaml` and replace the IP address `128.105.145.197` with the IP address of the node where you will install AiaB.

 On your AiaB node, clone the `aether-in-a-box` repo and install the dependencies: